-The ADE7761A incorporates a novel fault detection scheme that warns of fault conditions and allows the ADE7761A to continue accurate billing during a fault event.
-The ADE7761A does this by continuously monitoring both the phase and neutral (return) currents.
+The ADE7761 incorporates a novel fault detection scheme that warns of fault conditions and allows the ADE7761 to continue accurate billing during a fault event.
+The ADE7761 does this by continuously monitoring both the phase and neutral (return) currents.
 A fault is indicated when these currents differ by more than 6.25%.
 However, even during a fault, the output pulse rate on F1 and F2 is generated using the larger of the two currents.
-Because the ADE7761A looks for a difference between the voltage signals on $V{\rm 1A}$ and $V{\rm 1B}$ , it is important that both current transducers be closely matched.
+Because the ADE7761 looks for a difference between the voltage signals on V{1A} and V{1B} , it is important that both current transducers be closely matched.

-On power-up, the output pulse rate of the ADE7761A is proportional to the product of the voltage signals on $V{\rm IA}$ and Channel 2.
-If the difference between $V{\rm IA}$ and $V{\rm IB}$ on power-up is greater than 6.25%, the fault indicator (FAULT) becomes active after about 1 sec.
-In addition, if $V{\rm IB}$ is greater than $V{\rm IA}$ , the ADE7761A selects $V{\rm IB}$ as the input.
+On power-up, the output pulse rate of the ADE7761 is proportional to the product of the voltage signals on V{1A} and Channel 2.
+If there is a difference of greater than 6.25% between V{1A} and V{1B} on power-up, the fault indicator (FAULT) becomes active after about 1 s.
+In addition, if V{1B} is greater than V{1A} , the ADE7761 selects V{1B} as the input.
 The fault detection is automatically disabled when the voltage signal on Channel 1 is less than 0.3% of the full-scale input range.
 This eliminates false detection of a fault due to noise at light loads.